MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-configuration-aspnet-core/includes/3-review-app-configuration.md

 In the preceding code fragment:

-1. The `CreateDefaultBuilder` method registers the environment variable and JSON file configuration providers.
+1. The `CreateDefaultBuilder` method registers the environment variable and file configuration providers.
 As a result, values can be read from environment variables and *appsettings.json*, respectively.
-1. The `ConfigureAppConfiguration` method is called to register a configuration provider for Azure App Configuration.
+1. The `ConfigureAppConfiguration` method is called to register a configuration provider for the Azure App Configuration store.
 The configuration provider is registered, via a call to `AddAzureAppConfiguration`, if the following conditions are satisfied:
     1. The `UseFeatureManagement` key value in *appsettings.json* is `true`.
     1. The Azure App Configuration connection string, found in the `AppConfig:Endpoint` key's value, has been provided.
 1. The Azure App Configuration provider is registered by providing a connection string to the resource.
 Feature flags support is enabled via a call to `UseFeatureFlags`.